coderGo93/terraform-provider-azurestack/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 -> **NOTE:** Terraform will automatically update & reimage the nodes in the Scale Set (if Required) during an Update - this behaviour can be configured [using the `features` setting within the Provider block](https://registry.terraform.io/providers/hashicorp/azurestack/latest/docs#features).

+~> **NOTE:** This resource does not support Unmanaged Disks.
+If you need to use Unmanaged Disks you can continue to use [the `azurestack_virtual_machine_scale_set` resource](virtual_machine_scale_set.html) instead

 ## Example Usage

-This example provisions a basic Linux Virtual Machine Scale Set on an internal network.
-Additional examples of how to use the `azurestack_linux_virtual_machine_scale_set` resource can be found [in the ./examples/vm-scale-set/linux` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurestack/tree/main/examples/vm-scale-set/linux).
+This example provisions a basic Windows Virtual Machine Scale Set on an internal network.
+Additional examples of how to use the `azurestack_windows_virtual_machine_scale_set` resource can be found [in the ./examples/vm-scale-set/windows` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurestack/tree/main/examples/vm-scale-set/windows).

 ```hcl
 provider "azurestack" {